efabless/openlane2/docs/source/contributors/docs.md

 ## Documentation organization

-All of the documentation is concetrated in `docs/`.
+All of the documentation is concentrated in `docs/`.
 Static files for a certain document are stored in `docs/_static` in its respective directory: for example, screenshots for this guide are located in `docs/_static/docs_contrbution`, while the screenshots for the installation guide are located in `docs/_static/installation`.